 Opposite polarity to Leading Throttle.
 You've backed out of the throttle some and bike is slowing but hasn't yet reached its final velocity for the new reduced throttle setting.
 The throttle is trailing the motor.

 During Open Loop operation the ECU does not use O2 Sensor feedback to adjust its fuel calculations.
-And just as with Closed Loop, when the ECU is running in Open Loop, some sensor outputs are ignored and are left out of the fuel delivery calculation.
+And similar to Closed Loop, when the ECU is running in Open Loop, some sensors are ignored and are left out of the fuel delivery calculation.

 Transient Enrichment (aka: Accelerator Pump)

 The opposite of Transient Enrichment.
 How's that for sidestepping the answer?
 Seriously though, the two terms are actually the same term, but different signs.
-You know, one is positive and the other negative.
-Generally the two are collectively referred to as Transient Fuel.
+You know, one is positive and the other is negative.
+One momentarily adds fuel and the other momentarily removes fuel.
+Generally the two terms, Transient Enrichment and Transient Enleanment, are collectively referred to as Transient Fuel.